-- A. All significant trees located within any required landscape area that are not dead, dying, diseased, or a nuisance species, as identified in the Tukwila Approved Tree List, and that do not pose a safety hazard, or conflict with overhead utility lines as determined by the City or an ISA certified arborist, shall be retained and protected during construction with temporary fencing or other enclosure, as appropriate to the site and following Best Management Practices for tree protection (See TMC Chapter 18.54.) - B. Retained significant trees may be counted towards required andscaping.
-For each two percent of effective canopy cover provided by preserved trees incorporated into a development plan, a two percent reduction in the minimum landscape requirement may be granted.
+- A. All significant trees located within any required landscape area that are not dead, dying, diseased, or a nuisance species, as identified in the Tukwila Approved Tree List, and that do not pose a safety hazard, as determined by the City or an ISA certified arborist, shall be retained and protected during construction with temporary fencing or other enclosure, as appropriate to the site and following Tree Protection Best Management Practices (See TMC 18.54.) - B. Retained significant trees may be counted towards required landscaping.
+For each two percent of effective canopy cover provided by preserved trees that is incorporated into a development plan, a two percent reduction in the minimum landscape requirement may be granted.
 No more than 20% of the minimum landscape requirement may be reduced for any one development.
-Approval is required per TMC Section 18.52.100. - C. The area designated for protection will vary based on the tree's diameter, species, age, and the characteristics of the planted area and utilize Best Management Practices for Protection (See TMC Chapter 18.54).
-Property owners may be required to furnish a report by an ISA certified arborist to document a tree's condition if a tree is to be retained.
+Approval is required per TMC 18.52.100. - C. The area designated for protection will vary based on the tree's diameter, species, age, and the characteristics of the planted area and utilize Best Management Practices for Protection (See TMC 18.54).
+Property owners may be required to furnish a report by an ISA certified arborist to document a tree's condition if tree to be retained.
 The Director may require that an ISA certified arborist be retained to supervise tree protection during construction.
 Grade changes around existing trees within the critical root zone are not allowed.